You can now offer to add event tickets and membership cards to both Apple Wallet on iPhone and Google Wallet on Android.

 The pass automatically includes most of the details needed from the booking and event details, for a ticket, and from the membership record for a membership card.
 For tickets, this includes the thumbnail picture for the event if you have one (Fig 2).

-However you need to provide a couple of additional images, as form settings, for the form to include in the pass.
+However you must provide three additional images, as form settings, for the form to include in the pass (two for Apple, one for Google).
 These will be URLs referencing images, typically in your media library.
 You can choose them (and upload them, where available) with the usual image selector.

-• An icon, typically a simplified, square organisation logo (Fig 5: 2).
+- Apple: An icon, typically a simplified, square organisation logo (Fig 5: 4).
 Apple Wallet uses it very small in any notifications associated with the pass.
 The form samples it to be the size needed by the pass.

-• A somewhat larger logo for your organisation (Fig 5: 3).
+- Apple: A somewhat larger logo for your organisation (Fig 5: 5).
 This appears at the top of the pass (Fig 1, 2, and 3).
 It may be rectangular, so might include your organisation’s name in the image where appropriate.
-Alternatively, you can include the organisation name as text using the relevant setting (Fig 5: 4).
+Alternatively, you can include the organisation name as text using the relevant setting.
 In that case, the logo needs to be smaller, perhaps square, to allow space for the text.
 Again, we sample it to the required size, 50 pixels high.

 The wallet form sets pass colours from the style set for forms, in forms → colour scheme and style.